-The company says combining the add-on with Mozilla’s VPN adds an extra layer of protection to users’ compartmentalised browsing activity and also adds extra protection to their locational information.
+The company says combining the add-on with Mozilla’s VPN adds a layer of protection to users’ compartmentalized browsing activity and extra protection to their locational information.

 The firm earlier launched a multi-hop feature on the desktop that allows people to use two VPN servers instead of one VPN service and now it is rolling out on mobile.

 The feature works by first routing online activity through an entry VPN server followed by an exit VPN server.

 According to the brand, bringing this feature to the Android and iOS version of the VPN service gives users extra privacy when browsing.